SEDS/mangrove/false-positive-catalog/file-close-virtual-method/multi-class/README.md

 ## Class hierarchy

 I used a hierarchy of classes to test how changing the namespace affected the CodeSonar warning message.
 Class C inherits from B, which inherits from A. For each class, the virtual `action()` method closes a file given a file descriptor.
 Thus, clients that depend on these classes should not have any leak errors (files not being closed).
-In this code everything is defined in the global namespace, but I made modifications to define certain classes in a different namespace (see next section).
+In the code above everything is defined in the global namespace, but I made modifications to define certain classes in a different namespace (see next section).

 ## Namespace configurations